robinrodricks/FluentListView/README.md

-How do I use that little clicky thing next to a group header?[¶](#how-do-i-use-that-little-clicky-thing-next-to-a-group-header "Permalink to this headline")
+How do I use that little clicky thing next to a group header?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 That “little clicky thing” is called the group task.
 You set it through the GroupTask property during the AboutToCreateGroups event or GroupFormatter delegate (see [27\.
 How do I put an image next to a group heading?](#recipe-groupformatting)).